-Numbers are hard on the viewers' ears, especially when there are a lot of them.
-Make your point with a number or two, then move on.
+Numbers are hard to absorb, especially if there are a lot of them.
+Try to make your point with a number or two, then move on.

-Instead of, "The company's profit was $10,470,000, then fell to $5,695,469 a year later," you can simplify the line.
+"The company's profit was $10,470,000, then fell to $5,695,469 a year later," is just too much information.
 "The company's profit was about 10 and-a-half million dollars, then fell to about half that the following year."
-The viewer gets the idea without having to hear every last digit.
+The last example gives the viewer the information without having to listen to every last digit.

 Sell the Story

-Print journalists may groan at this basic aspect of TV news writing.
-In most cities, there's one newspaper but several TV stations providing news.
-That means a news writer also has to sell the product as something different and superior to the competition.
+In most cities, there may be only one or two local newspapers but several TV stations all vying for an audience.
+That means a news writer has to be a salesperson and sell the product as something superior to the competition.

 Move the Story Forward

-A line like, "The school board will take a vote on whether to cut teachers' pay at its next meeting," lets the audience know what developments to expect next.
-Leaving that fact out leaves the audience hanging.
+"The school board will take a vote on whether to cut teachers' pay at its next meeting a week from today" doesn't leave the audience hanging and, it forces viewers to tune in next week.

-"We will be at that meeting and tell you the outcome of the vote," is good to add so that your viewers will return for updates.
-That line reinforces that your news team will stay on top of the story.
+If you wrap-up the segment with, "We will be at that meeting and tell you the outcome of the vote," your viewers know your news team is on top of the story.

 Different Parts of a Script

-1. Your first line should tell the audience exactly what the main point of your story is.
-If you only had one line to tell your story, this would be, "Pilgrims began arriving at St. Peter’s Square on Monday, February 11, following an announcement by Pope Benedict that he would resign at the end of the month.
+- The first line informs the audience about the main point of the story.
+If you only had one line to tell your story, it would be, "Pilgrims began arriving at St. Peter’s Square on Monday, February 11, following an announcement by Pope Benedict that he's resigning at the end of the month."

-2. A line or two of background which provides context to your first line.
-For example, "The 85-year-old German-born pontiff said he no longer had the strength to fulfill the duties of his office, becoming the first pope since the Middle Ages to take such a step.
+- Provide a line or two of background information that adds context to your first line.
+For example, "The 85-year-old German-born pontiff said he is no longer strong enough to fulfill the duties of his office, becoming the first pope since the Middle Ages to take such a step."

-3. Go back to the pictures being broadcast and what is happening in your story as the news filtered out.
-You could say something like, "Hundreds of visitors and pilgrims began arriving at St. Peter’s Square."
+- Next, go back to the pictures being broadcast and what's happening in your story as the news of the Pope's retirement spreads.
+You could say, "Thousands of people from all over began arriving at St. Peter’s Square."

-4. Next, paraphrase the scene saying something like, "They offered to pray for the pope and wished him well.
+- Next, expand on the scene by saying, "People of all religions prayed for the pope and wished him well.

-5. End with another line or two of background to help wrap-up the story.
+- Last, wrap-up the story with concrete information.
 For example, "The Vatican's spokesman said the pope would step down at 1900 GMT on February 28."